ExpediaDotCom/EchoX3/README.md

 ###IntelliJ Idea 14

 IntelliJ project files are supplied in the /idea directory.
-There is a file for the EchoX3 project, and a file per module.
+There are two files for the EchoX3 project (EchoX3.ipr, EchoX3.iml), and a <module-name>.iml file per module.

 Begin by importing the project into IntelliJ Idea.